How companies are dealing with employee burnout

 Equinix, a real-estate investment trust company, chose to help managers better support their employees during COVID-19.
 To accomplish this, they launched an initiative called “Manager Cafes,” which are highly interactive sessions hosted by a member of Equinix’s talent team and a senior executive.

-Session topics include ones like “recognizing burnout” and “reprioritizing work.”
+Session topics include “recognizing burnout” and “reprioritizing work.”
 For example, the second session aims to answer questions like: How do you reduce the work by focusing on what’s most important to our customers right now?
-How can you say “no” to your executives to preserve the wellbeing of the team?
+How can you say “no” to your executives to preserve the team's wellbeing?
 How do you reduce workloads by letting go of “nice-to-have” processes?

 Despite the continued stress of our current circumstances, there are things your team can do to prevent, identify, or resolve the wellbeing needs of your employees.
 Take inspiration from these companies and their successful responses to COVID-19.